gitrdm/yaep/python/README.md

 ## Grammar Lifecycle and Diagnostics

 ### `yaep_create_grammar(void) -> struct grammar *`
+- **Purpose**: Creates an undefined grammar structure.
+This is the first function to call when starting to use YAEP, as all other operations require a grammar pointer.
+It allocates memory for the grammar and initializes it to an empty state, ready for grammar definition via `yaep_read_grammar` or `yaep_parse_grammar`.
 - **Status**: Wrapped as `Grammar.__init__()` (high-level) and `_cffi.create_grammar()` (low-level).
 - **Roundtrip**: Returns a `struct grammar *` pointer; Python wraps it in a `Grammar` instance with RAII (context manager and explicit `free()`).
 - **Memory Safety**: The pointer is managed by the `Grammar` class; `free()` or `__exit__` calls `yaep_free_grammar`.
 No leaks if used as context manager.